mashb1t/spotisights/README.md

 This project displays Spotify statistics for multiple users via Grafana.

-It uses PHP Scripts for data collection from the Spotify API and InfluxDB as data storage.
+It uses Laravel commands for data collection from the Spotify API and InfluxDB as data storage.

 ![](https://raw.githubusercontent.com/mashb1t/spotisights/master/images/spotisights-current-user.png)